feedbackcentral/feedbackcentral/README.md

 |--------------------------------------------------------------------|------------------------------------------------------------------|--------------------------------------------------------------------------|
 | <a href="https://github.com/HarryET">HarryET</a>                   | <a href="https://github.com/Olyno">Olyno</a>                     | <a href="https://github.com/VictorPeralta">VictorPeralta</a>             |
 | <a href="https://twitter.com/TheHarryET">@TheHarryET</a>           | <a href="https://twitter.com/OlynoWorker">@OlynoWorker</a>       | <a href="https://twitter.com/PeraltaDev">@PeraltaDev</a>                 |

+## License
+Copyright (C) 2022 Harry Bairstow, Victor Peralta, Olyno

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.